 Green Tea Extract: Green tea is a mild stimulant that has also been claimed to promote fat loss.
 While there is not much research to back this up, high doses can cause stomach pain and constipation.

 Conjugated Linoleic Acid: This is marketed to help boost metabolism and decrease appetite, though most of the studies were done on animals.
 Some doctors suggest this supplement is safe in doses of up to 6 grams per day for one year, but other research has shown a negative long-term impact on metabolic health.
 This is not suitable for anyone with diabetes.
 Some side effects include stomach discomfort, diarrhea, and constipation.

-Most weight loss or fat burner pills work the same by providing significant amounts of caffeine or caffeine based ingredients to increase the heart rate and body temperature as a way of helping you burn more calories, according to Dr. Annthea Fenwick, an expert in nutrition and owner of Achieving Fitness After 50 in Nevada City, California.
+Most weight loss or fat burner pills work the same by providing significant amounts of caffeine or caffeine-based ingredients to increase the heart rate and body temperature as a way of helping you burn more calories, according to Dr. Annthea Fenwick, an expert in nutrition and owner of Achieving Fitness After 50.

 “Some will add an appetite suppressant in addition, to help you reduce how many calories you ingest,” said Dr. Fenwick, adding that most of these products will not tell you how much caffeine they are providing, but it is several times greater than the recommended daily intake.

 “The result of too much caffeine can be increased blood pressure, heart palpitations, nausea, lightheadedness, and even increased risk of a heart attack.”

 Many weight loss supplements are marketed to have great results, but consumers should be mindful of ingredients that are not proven to work:

 Garcinia Cambogia Extract: This is a fruit that contains hydroxy citric acid that “may” inhibit fat producing enzymes.
 “There is no proof that this actually works but is not known to have any negative side effects,” Wells noted.